 Luer Lock Syringe: This type of syringe consists with leak free system the needle enable to connect to the syringe without any flaw.
-The needle is able to be attached to the syringe in a secure manner while having an additional feature of being disposable without removing the needle for a manner of eco-friend and its convenience.
+The needle is able to be attached to the syringe in a secure manner while having an additional feature of being disposable without removing the needle in a convenient and Eco-friendly manner.

 What is the difference between a regular needle and a spinal needle?

 The spinal needle is much longer and thicker than other needles; the spinal needle is 90mm where as a regular needle is only 1 1/2" in average, however both of these needles are made out of the same material.

 Do the spinal needles come in different sizes?

 Yes.
 AccuPoint offers a variety of needles that vary in both length and width, to ensure that all of your needle needs can be successfully met.
 AccuPoint provides both the Quincke and Pencil point.

 What is the difference between the Quincke and Pencil point?

 The Quincke needle is the standard spinal needle, which has a cutting tip.
 It is commonly used by non-anesthetists for diagnostic lumbar puncture.